DavidKe410/AI-aircraft-damage-assessment/README.md

     - Make sure to source humble before colcon building
 8. Moving onto getting the FLIR IR camera working within a Noetic docker and getting the ISAAC ROS bridge to work
     - Followed this guide to first create the container:https://nvidia-isaac-ros.github.io/concepts/nitros_bridge/setup_ros1_docker.html
-        ----------------------- I also: mkdir -p ~/workspaces/ros1_ws/flir_ir/src
-        - Entered it and cloned the flir IR ros wrapper: https://github.com/astuff/flir_boson_usb----------------------------
         - Then followed the build command included
     - Before continuining with the guide here and running its built in entrypoint: https://nvidia-isaac-ros.github.io/repositories_and_packages/isaac_ros_nitros_bridge/index.html
         - make sure the flir camera is plugged in so that there is a video1
         - Run the container with /bin/bash as the entrypoint: "sudo docker run -it --cap-add=SYS_PTRACE --privileged --network host --pid host --runtime nvidia -v /dev:/dev --entrypoint=/bin/bash --rm --name nitros_bridge nitros_bridge:latest"
-             - Can switch out the -v /dev:/dev with "--device /dev/video1" if you want to be mroe secure, but does not allow dynamic plug/plugging, so just make sure everything is plugged in and stays in.
+             - Can switch out the -v /dev:/dev with "--device /dev/video1" if you want to be mroe secure, but does not allow dynamic plug/unplug, so just make sure everything is plugged in and stays in.
         - Treat it like any other system: start with cd && sudo apt update && sudo apt upgrade
         - Then "sudo rosdep init" and "rosdep update"
         - Then moving onto the flir ir wrapper